Also remember, everything in Python is an object.

 - The enclosing function must return the nested function.

-Advantages of using CLosures
+Advantages of using Closures in Python

-- Avoid use of global variables.
+- Avoid the use of global variables.

 - Allows data hiding.

-- Also provides an object oriented solution.
+- Also provides an object-oriented solution.